This comprehensive eBook might just be our greatest achievement yet! You’ll get

 For some perspective, check out how much five major businesses spent on digital media over the course of a single year:

-Despite this, when it comes to presentations, many organizations decide to cut corners.
+Despite this, when it comes to presentations, no one gives them a second thought.
 They think they can simply slap a logo, color scheme and a few fonts on a PowerPoint master template and let each employee fend for themselves.
-Ironically, these presentations get exposed for what they are at a critical moment when an employee is trying to get someone else to act favorably.
+Ironically, these presentations get used at mission-critical moments, when an employee is trying to get someone else, a client, and investor and colleague, to act favorably.

-Because of a captive audience that’s at least somewhat interested in your product or services, what happens as a result of each presentation will directly affect your company’s bottom line—more so than the passive experience potential customers have while browsing your website or watching an ad on TV .
+This is a captive audience that’s interested in your product or services, otherwise they wouldn’t be there in the first place.
+This is your chance to make an impression, convince them and close the deal.
+Presentations directly affect your company’s bottom line—more so than the passive experience potential customers have while browsing your website or watching an ad on TV .